greenpolo/BraiAn/docs/object-classifiers.md

 With _labelling_ we intend, in this scenario, the act of creating a project with a large amount of detection being _manually_ classified as **true positive** or **false positive cell**.\
 The resulting set of labels should, in fact, be representative of the whole population of detections in the regions-of-interest that you want to classify.
 For this reason it's best for you to avoid any involuntary bias given by choices made by the human operator (e.g. which slices, which animals, which regions, which cells,... to label?).

-A part from using the above-mentioned script, we suggest you to show the counting grid overlay (`Shift+G`) in QuPath, and randomly select one of its squares.
+Apart from using the above-mentioned script, we suggest you to show the counting grid overlay (`Shift+G`) in QuPath, and randomly select one of its squares.
 You should then label every single detection inside this square, be it classifying it as `AF647` or as `Other: AF647`—if detections refer to image channel "AF647"—whether they are true or false positive cells, respectively.
 Each image slice in the project should have approximately the same number of detections classified, and you should either choose to label **all** detection inside a square or **none** of them.
 No in-between.

 !!! tip
     You can read more about object classifiers over in [QuPath's documentation](https://qupath.readthedocs.io/en/stable/docs/tutorials/cell_classification.html).